 10 points to anyone who can guess where this is going?
 Yes, CONTENT REPURPOSING.

-When you’re planning out a course or a new piece of content, it’s so easy sometimes to try and reinvent the wheel.
-Instead, why not have an audit of what content already exists and can be used in it instead?
+When you’re planning out a course or a new piece of content, it’s so easy to try and reinvent the wheel.
+Instead, audit the content you already have and think about how to repurpose it for your course.

 If you’ve already done some work on the subject, don’t be afraid to re-use it or tweak it to fit the new format.
-Teresa provides a great example of how you can repurpose content to create online courses.
+Teresa provides a great example of how you can create a course by repurposing content.

 Are you ever nervous to include your existing free content into repurposed paid-for content?
 Don't be!
 People want to skip trawling through free content and have ‘step-by-step’ guidance instead.

-By going through this process, the chances are you’ll stumble upon a piece of content that you’ve used in the past that you think could have been taught in a different way.
+The chances are you’ll stumble upon a piece of content you used in the past that you think could have been taught in a different way.
 For example, Teresa has done a lot of work around creating the perfect avatar but had never really taught it.

-This made her realise that she had the perfect opportunity to create a podcast about it as well as a lead magnet.
-This means that if people loved the podcast and how the information was presented, they might be interested in joining the course too.
+This made her realize that she had the perfect opportunity to create a podcast about it as well as a lead magnet.
+If people loved the podcast and how the information was presented, they might be interested in joining the course too.

-Teresa shares an awesome story of how she was able to repurpose herself (!) in order to still turn up to an event she was unable to attend in person in Las Vegas!
-How, I hear you ask!
-Well, she filmed her presentation and the video was played to the event attendees from the stage!
-I’m kind of imagining it being like in Star Wars where Obi-Wan turns up as a hologram, but I don’t think it was that futuristic, I think they used a big screen on stage!
+Teresa shares an awesome story of how she was able to repurpose herself (!) in order to still turn up to an event she was unable to attend in person in Las Vegas.
+She filmed her presentation and the video was played to the event attendees from the stage.

 If people liked the video, which was essentially her course introduction, then the call-to-action was to buy her course.
 Out of 400 people who were at the event and saw her video, a whopping 200 people signed up for her course!
 That is incredible.

-If you’re sitting on plenty of content, but you find the idea of creating your own courses overwhelming, as mentioned above the key thing is not to look at the premium online courses out there and assume that they’d always been at that standard – and therefore your course must be too.
+If you find the idea of creating your own courses overwhelming, the key thing is not to look at the premium online courses out there and assume they've always been at that standard – and therefore your course must be too.

-Instead, go simple and go small first.
+Instead, start simple and small first.
 If you give your customers exactly what they need, and they leave knowing exactly what they need to know, then you’ve done your job.
-People don’t want the most time-consuming way to learn what they want to learn, they want the most simple and straight-forward way.

 Connect with Teresa over on her website, and on social media – she’s most active on Instagram and Twitter.
 You should also check out her podcast Marketing that Converts where she teaches marketing tools and strategies that converts, it’s a fantastic show.